DevOps-and-Cloud-based-Software/assignment-1/README.md

 ## SwaggerHub Account

-If you have GitHub Account you may go to [https://app.SwaggerHub.com/login](https://app.SwaggerHub.com/login) and select 'Log In with GitHub'.
+If you have a GitHub account, you may go to [https://app.SwaggerHub.com/login](https://app.SwaggerHub.com/login) and select 'Log In with GitHub'.
 Alternatively, you can select to sign up.

 ## Install Docker and Docker Compose on your Local machine